goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

 Next, tell Jekyll which data file to use by checking the URL for the language-specific directory.
 If the URL contains the directory name &mdash; in this case '/es/' &mdash; use the translated strings.
 Otherwise, use the english strings.

-{% codeblock html caption="Tell Jekyll which data file to use" %}
+{% codeblock liquid caption="Tell Jekyll which data file to use" %}
 {%raw%}{% if thisUrl contains "/es/" %}
   {% assign strings = site.data.strings_es %}
 {% else %}